 Filed: July 2, 2009

 Among other disclosed subject matter, a computer-implemented method for compensation distribution includes analyzing first content from a publisher about a quality criterion.
 The method includes associating the first content with a quality score based on the analysis.
 The method includes providing second content to the publisher to be published with the first content.

 The method includes distributing compensation to the publisher relating to the second content, the compensation based at least in part on the quality score.

 Interestingly, it seems like a number of the quality score considerations may involve the look and feel of a website in some ways.
 This passage from the patent filing is a little telling:

-A multitude of publishers make use of computer networks such as the internet for publication, and their respective publications can have unique characteristics and/or qualities.
+Many publishers use computer networks such as the internet for publication, and their respective publications can have unique characteristics and/or qualities.

 Often, a page from one publisher can be significantly different from that of another, and so on.

-Differences can be due to deliberate design choices stemming from the publisher’s intention and vision behind the publishing; in other situations, they can be the result of cost restrictions, lack of artistic creativity and/or a limited understanding of the technology involved in the publishing medium.
+Differences can be due to deliberate design choices stemming from the publisher’s intention and vision behind the publishing; in other situations, they can result from cost restrictions, lack of artistic creativity, and/or a limited understanding of the technology involved in the publishing medium.

 So, what types of “quality criterion” might be used to classify pages based upon a quality score.
 The patent provides some examples of things it might look for: